Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Simulation Studies

 \subsection{Parameter settings}

-To facilitate Bayesian model selection between the \HMM and \HSMM, \cite{hadj2022bayesian} proposed setting \HSMM prior hyperparameters $a_0^{NB}$ and $b_0^{NB}$ to match the prior mean and variance of the expected dwell time to that of a \HMM.
-Parameters $\bm{\delta}^{Geom}_0$ and $\bm{\delta}^{NB}_0$ can be elicited based on the expected likelihood of switching for any states to any other state.
+To facilitate Bayesian model selection between the \HMM and \HSMM, \cite{hadj2022bayesian} proposed setting \HSMM prior hyperparameters $a_0^{NB}$ and $b_0^{NB}$ to match the prior mean and variance of the expected dwell time to that of an \HMM with Dirichlet priors on its transition matrix.
+We elicited the prior mean expected dwell to be 10 with standard deviation 5, providing an uninformative prior and considerable mass away from very short dwell times.
+Parameters $\bm{\delta}^{Geom}_0$ and $\bm{\delta}^{NB}_0$ can be elicited based on the expected likelihood of switching from any state to any other state.